-But what makes our Illuminati series of power supplies better than most is our input choke filtering.
+But what sets our Illuminati series of power supplies apart from nearly every ultra-low noise power supply in the audiophile industry is our input choke filtering.
 By adding a choke between the rectifier and first capacitor of a power supply the crest factor, heat, and parts wear are reduced by literally 50%.
 The choke also acts as a reservoir for power and pre-regulates the DC doubling the efficiency and effectiveness of each consecutive stage of filtering.
 Choke input power supplies have been the gold standard for roughly 90 years.
 Their only disadvantages are higher cost, larger size, and additional weight.
 No Super Cap power supply uses choke input.

 Super Cap audiophile power supplies are just a gimmick.
 If Super Caps were actually a good way to provide low-noise DC power than why are they not used this way by the military, aerospace, and telecommunications industries?